mid2SUPAERO/lab_notebook/README.md

 ## Mapping
-Describe the methodology with full references space/time/both
+Describe the methodology with full references

+space/time/both

 ## MDO
 Describe the methodology with full references

 If you are using openMDAO, please use the last version Add an image (with source) of your XDSM

 ## Surrogate Modeling
-Describe the methodology with full references
+Describe the methodology with full references (RBF, GP, ...)

-Please describe how you constructed and validated your surrogatez Precise the Kernel, and hyperparameter tuning
+Please describe how you constructed and validated your surrogate Precise the Kernel, and hyperparameter tuning

 ## Reduced Order Modeling
-Please describe the methodology (SVD, ...)
+Describe the methodology with full references (SVD, ...)

 ## Optimization
 Describe the methodology with full references